jspann/MouseLib/README.md

 ## How do I compile Mouselib?
 To compile Mouselib make sure you have gcc, and run the makefile (by typing `make` in the terminal) in the "src" folder.

+## Where are the functions defined?
+In a file called Functions.txt

 ## Is it under a license?
 Yup!
 MIT License (Look at the file called LICENSE)